International Journal of Cancer

-For NIH employees only: Wiley-Blackwell will accept the NIH Publishing Agreement (for further information, see www.wiley.com/go/nihmandate ).
+Wiley will accept the NIH Publishing Agreement (for further information, see www.wiley.com/go/nihmandate ).
 For NIH grantees: please take note of the information in the check box on the eCTA regarding deposition in PubMed Central.

 7.2 Author Agreement Form

-Further to acceptance in IJC, manuscripts are immediately made publicly available online.
-Accepted Articles have been peer-reviewed and accepted for formal publication, but have not been subject to copyediting, composition or proof correction.
-The service provides for the earliest possible dissemination of research data following article acceptance.
-Accepted Articles appear in pdf format only and are given a Digital Object Identifier (DOI), which allows them to be cited and tracked.
+Further to acceptance in IJC and receiving final material, manuscripts are made publicly available online within 5 working days.
+At this stage accepted articles have been peer reviewed and accepted for formal publication, but have not been subject to copyediting, composition, or proof correction.
+The procedure provides for the earliest possible dissemination of research data following article acceptance.
+Accepted articles appear in pdf format only and are given a Digital Object Identifier (DOI), which means that they are in the public domain and can be cited and tracked.
 The DOI remains unique to a given article in perpetuity and can continue to be used to cite and access the article further to print publication.
-More information about DOIs can be found online at www.doi.org/faq.html.
+More information about DOIs can be found online at www.doi.org/faq.html

-Neither the UICC nor Wiley–Blackwell can be held responsible for errors or consequences arising from the use of information contained in Accepted Articles; nor do the views and opinions expressed necessarily reflect those of the UICC or Wiley–Blackwell.
+Neither the UICC nor Wiley can be held responsible for errors or consequences arising from the use of information contained in Accepted Articles; nor do the views and opinions expressed necessarily reflect those of the UICC or Wiley.

-Page proofs will be sent electronically to the Corresponding Author and should be returned to the Production Editor (jrnlprodIJC@cadmus.com) immediately.
+Page proofs will be sent electronically to the Corresponding Author approx. 2 weeks after accepted article publication and should be returned to the Production Editor (jrnlprodIJC@cadmus.com) immediately.
 Significant textual alterations are unacceptable at proof stage without the written approval of the Editor-in-Chief, and they are likely to result in the delay of publication.